palet-global/palma.py/README.md

 # Palma.py

-Inference of Meta LLaMA models (and others) with `Starlette` and Hugging Face `Transformers`
+A lightweight REST API server that serves local models using `Starlette` and Hugging Face `Transformers`, with CUDA and Metal support, as well as concurrent requests.

 ## Description

-The goal of `Palma.py` is to enable LLM inference with minimal setup via REST API using python.
+The goal of `Palma.py` is to enable LLM inference with minimal setup via REST API using Python.
 - Starlette implementation with no dependencies
-- Usage of Hugging Face Transformers Library for Inference
+- Uses Hugging Face `Transformers` library for inference
 - Queue and Threads support for multiple inference requests concurrently
 - Healthchecks support for load balancer
-- Support for Apple Metal, Cuda and CPU
+- Support for Apple Metal, CUDA and CPU

 **Supported Platforms**
 - MacOS